Abelion512/notes-migrasi/README.md

 - Graceful handling of `QuotaExceededError` when localStorage fills up.
 - Safe fallbacks for missing note dates (`createdAt` or derived ISO values).
 - Default avatar fallback everywhere a profile photo is used.
+- Strict Content Security Policy applied on every entry page via `<meta http-equiv="Content-Security-Policy">` restricting assets to `self`, Google Fonts, and data URLs; inline scripts are allowed only when tagged with the shared `nonce-abelion`.
+New pages should mirror this policy and add `rel="noopener noreferrer"` to external links.

 ## 📄 Roadmap Ideas